sap-tutorials/Tutorials/tutorials/btp-app-kyma-prepare-dev-environment/btp-app-kyma-prepare-dev-environment.md

 [ACCORDION-END]
 ---
 [ACCORDION-BEGIN [Step 5: ](Create a namespace for your app)]
-1. Run the following command, to create a namespace `risk-management`:
+1. Run the following command to create a namespace `risk-management`:

     ```Shell/Bash
     kubectl create namespace risk-management
     ```
    You should get a message `namespace/risk-management created`.

-2. Now, let's switch to the namespace and run:
+2. Switch context to the namespace:

     ```Shell/Bash
     kubectl config set-context --current --namespace risk-management